timothylimyl/lit-llama-qa/setup_squad.md

 python3 squad_evaluation.py dev-v2.0.json squad_eval_predict_{log_name}.json
 ```

-🎉🎉🎉 Finally, you should expect the results to be printed, example of result format:
+🎉🎉🎉 Finally, you should expect the results to be printed, expected result format:

 ```
 {